Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-Jun30, another Tsinghua's doctor join in my team
+Jun30, another Tsinghua's doctor join in my team, Dr.HE JiaYu is responsible for gamification.

 Jun28, and users will not satisfied about breif intro, they 100% need at least 2 products comparation.
 But we cannot copmare all functions, like the PMF(Product Market Fit), the key value functions is priority.
 I have few suggestions, sheet lists, interface match, or audio + arrow guidance.